bkacjios/lua-mumble/README.md

 -- The buffers __tostring metamethod will return the written data as a string String data = tostring(buffer)

--- Clears the buffer, wiping all data and setting the position and limit to 0 buffer:clear()
+-- Clears the buffer by setting the position and limit to 0 buffer:clear()

 -- Compacts the buffer, optimizing its storage by removing any unused space